leohokhei/Keboola-API-Request-2/README.md

 #### API request and output into CSV

 ## Data Insight
-### There are few locations raining or snowing all the time within the provided date range.
-It seems like most the locations are passing through the winter to spring phrase.
+### Most of the locations are either raining or snowing all the time within the provided date range.
+It seems like most the locations are passing through the winter to spring phrase when the streets are soaked with pouring rain.